 For the Salad

-- In a large bowl toss the lettuce, tomatoes, cucumbers, onions, garbanzo beans and Kalamata olives with desired amount of vinaigrette.
+- In a large bowl toss the lettuce, tomatoes, cucumbers, green bell peppers, onions, garbanzo beans and Kalamata olives with desired amount of vinaigrette.
 Add the Feta cheese and chopped parsley and toss gently.
 Adjust seasoning to taste.